stackbit-projects/charming-lime-9f9dd/content/pages/index.md

 sections:
   - type: hero_section
     title: Website that brings customers
+    subtitle: >-
-    subtitle: We aim to understand your specific needs and create custome solution.
+      We aim to understand your specific needs and create a custom solution for your business.
     actions:
       - label: Learn More
         url: /features